icpc/ccs-specs/JSON_Format.md

 #### Known tags

 Below is a list of known tags.
 If any of the tags below are used, they must have the corresponding meaning.
-If the any of the meanings below are needed, the corresponding tag should be used.
+If any of the meanings below are needed, the corresponding tag should be used.
 There is no requirement that any of the tags below are used.